 Itchy skin - Scratching or biting their body

 Rubbing their face on the furniture or the floor or asking for face scratches

 If your dog has any of these symptoms, it’s likely that they suffer from a pollen allergy – essentially, doggy hay fever.

-So how does hay fever affect dogs, and how can we help dogs who’re suffering?
+So how does hay fever affect dogs in the UK, and how can we help dogs who’re suffering?